 Please regularly check:

-- your USC student emails (at least twice a week)
+- your UniSC student emails (at least twice a week)

 - that your contact details are up to date in USC Central

 - your To Do List in USC Central for the electronic SA-HELP form.
 Once completed, you can check your SA-HELP details on your completed form.
-View How to view your completed eSAF (PDF 784KB) for instructions.
+View How to view your completed eSAF for instructions

 - the Student Services and Amenities Fee (SSAF) page

 A request for a SA-HELP form is to be submitted on or before the fee payment due date for the relevant study period; refer to the academic calendars for key administrative dates.

 An eligible student who has applied for SA-HELP Assistance will be able to pay all or part of the SSAF to the University by the due date, and any remaining balance will be deferred to SA-HELP.

 Important: If a SA-HELP form is not completed (and your tax file number provided for SA-HELP) by the due date, payment will be required.